Skip to main content

 With regard to their orientation (‘profile’), programmes are divided into:

-Additionally, HEIs may provide educational services such as the validation of learning outcomes.
+Additionally, HEIs may offer educational services such as the validation of learning outcomes.
 This is a formal process which verifies the learning outcomes achieved through structured learning within an institutional framework outside the higher education system, or through unstructured learning outside an institutional framework, using ways and methods enhancing the body of knowledge, skills and social competences.